SekouD/mlconjug/README.rst

 -------------------

 - French
+- English
-- Spanish (coming in next update)
+- Spanish
-- Italian (coming in next update)
+- Italian
-- Portuguese (coming in next update)
+- Portuguese
+- Romanian

 Features
 --------

 - Easy to use API.
-- Includes a pre-trained model with 99.53% accuracy in predicting conjugation class of unknown verbs.
+- Includes pre-trained models with 99% + accuracy in predicting conjugation class of unknown verbs.
-- Easily train new models or add new romance language.
+- Easily train new models or add new languages.
 - Easily integrate MLConjug in your own projects.
 - Can be used as a command line tool.